|

 to another shore, only to witness the last days of ARVN soldiers.
 Their traumatic experience did not lie in

-was rather the humiliation and the overwhelming despair they felt in face of
+rather the humiliation and the overwhelming despair they felt in face of the

-the cowardice displayed by their commanding officers and the military
+cowardice displayed by their commanding officers and the military leadership

-Had it been prolonged, had there been more deaths and destruction, the
+prolonged, had there been more deaths and destruction, the end result

-end result wouldn't have been any different, given the low quality of
+wouldn't have been any different, given the low quality of leadership.

 Through sharing hardship with